greeve/eportfolio/12_competency_j.md

 The patron recognizes that their knowledge and understanding about a subject is inadequate to achieve some result or goal.

-Information seeking behaviors are studied from a variety of perspectives including occupation, role within society, and demographics (Rubin, 2016, p.
+Information seeking behaviors are studied from a variety of perspectives including employment, role within society, and demographics (Rubin, 2016, p.
 373).

 ## Evidence